KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 2/chapitre 1/index.md

 where $R$ is a learned matrix encoding pairwise distances between tokens (e.g., token $i$ vs. token $j$).
 This bias highlights or de-emphasizes tokens based on how close or far they are in the sequence.

-### 3.3 Advanced Methods
+### 1.2.3.3 Advanced Methods

 - **Rotary Positional Embedding (RoPE)**: Rotates token embeddings in a multidimensional space based on position, ensuring that the dot product depends only on relative positions.
-More [here](https://github.com/KamilaKare/KamilaKare.github.io/blob/main/Formations/LLM%20for%20DS/Module%200/ROPE.md).
+Follow this link to learn more on [RoPE](https:KamilaKare.github.io/edit/main/Formations/LLM%20for%20DS/Module%200/ROPE.md).
 - **ALiBi**: Adds a linear bias term to the attention score to represent the distance between tokens.